AAROC/AfricaGridCA/README.md

  - First and last name
  - valid email address.
 Upon submission of the request, the user will receive a confirmation email from the CA, requesting them to reply.
 This is a manual check in order to prevent against spam or identity theft.
 The CA manager must receive this confirmation, before signing the certificate request, according to the CP/CPS.

+## Request a Robot Certificate
+In order to successfully submit this form, the requestor must have been identified by a Registration Authority, who will generate the necessary RA code The code created by the RA via the form is again sent via email to the requestor.
+Users are requested to insert
+ - Institution name
+ - Purpose of the certificate
+ - valid email address.
+Similarly to the case of requesting a user certificate,  an email from the CA is sent to the requestor to confirm the email address.
+The CA manager must wait to receive this confirmation, before signing the certificate request.

+## Certificate renewal
+Certificates issued are valid for one year.
+When a personal or a robot certificate is close to expiration, the certificate owner receives an email reminding them of this deadline.
+While the certificate remains valid and loaded in the owner's web browser, they can use the `Renew Personal or Robot certificate` section for the certificate renewal.

+Host certificate renewal reminders are generated in the same way, via an email to the owner, however the renewal should be requested with a signed email to the RA, containing the certificate renewal request in `pem` format.

+## Registration Authority (RA)
+Registration Authorities (RA's) are individuals which hold delegated authority with the CA to identify individuals.
+This identification should take place face-to-face with the user.
+The user should produce national ID or passport in order to prove their identity, a copy of which should be stored by the RA safely.
+Once this identification has taken place, the RA fills out a form - only available to RA's, identified by their personal certificates - in this section of the website, in order to generate the RA code for the user.
+The RA code is automatically generated and sent to the user independently of the RA via email.

+## Certificate Repository
+The CA should provide public access to the list of issued certificates.
+In this section of the web site, visitors can check if certificates have been issued for a given Common Name and email.
+Both arguments have to be specified.
+This search function does not require a certificate loaded on the web browser.

+# Operating the CA
+Operation of the CA essentially consists of executing a few tasks, via the runCA script.
+These are described below.

+## Sign a request
+This is the most common task done by the CA. Upong selecting this option, you are presented with a choice to sign user or server certificates.
+This brings up a dialog to the file manager, showing the related pending requests.
+Note that only User/Robot certificate requests are automatically included in the directory, since host certificates have to be sent by email and are not possible via the website.
+ - User/Robot Certificates: The user requests are automatically copied into directory collecting request, so there’s no additional work required at this step.
+- Server (Host) Certificates: When someone applies for an host certificate, request do not appear automatically in the directory collecting requests, because they are sent first to the RA.
+After validation, the host certificate requests are sent from RA as a signed email attachment.
+The CA manager copies the request file to `/etc/pki/CA/htdocs/CAtmp/servers/<hostname req>.pem` and the request will appear in the Server directory when launching runCA.

+In the future, this will be done with an Ansible playbook.

+When a request is signed, the submitter is informed via mail that the certificate requested is ready.
+The same email contains also a link for the certificate download, and related instructions.

+## Certificate Revocation
+In order to revoke a certificate, choose *Revoke a Certificate*.
+This will take a certificate serial number and remove it from the roll; the serial numbers can easily be checked via the *Certificate Repository* section of the website (** note that you have to remove the `0x` prefix, shown on the web page*).
+If the serial number inserted is valid, complete the certificate revocation by inserting the CA private key password.
+A cron job, running every hour, updates the CRL file.

+## Update CRL
+This is self-explanatory: a new CRL is generated and published to the website.

+## Add/Remove RA
+This option manages the Registration Authority identities.
+Users are of course identified by their personal certificates, so an RA candidate must already have a certificate issued.
+The email address of the user in question is required to match the serial number in the database, after which this is added to the db as an accredited RA.

+Conversely, if an RA is to be deleted, insert the email address and the certificate serial number will be removed from the database.

+## Reset CA

+Clearly, you do not want to touch this unless WWIII has broken out.